Updated: July 8, 2023

-Despite having a regular job and practically living as a freeloader in my parent’s house, I had no savings and worse, I was around P120,000 deep in credit card debts.
+Despite having a regular job and practically living as a freeloader in my parent’s house, I had no savings, and worse, I was around P120,000 deep in credit card debt.

 9 Things To Tell Yourself If Your Life Is A Financial Mess

 Floods subside, empires fall, night turns to day, and wounds eventually heal.
 Businesses close, loved ones die, friendships end, and debts eventually get paid.
 Nothing lasts forever – both the good things and the bad.

 Let this fact remind you that when everything seems wrong in your life, it will eventually get better.
 And if things are going great, then you should enjoy it because life is a cycle.

 More importantly, remember that no matter where you are, whether you are at the peak or down in the valley, you should make each moment count.